WE'RE THANKFUL FOR THE MANY VOLUNTEERS WHO MAKE OUR WORK POSSIBLE!

-Midwest Nursing Research Society relies on the generosity of the members serving as volunteers.
-It is only through this dedication of time and expertise that MNRS can meet its mission, "to advance science, transform practice and enhance careers through a network of scholars.”
+The Midwest Nursing Research Society relies on the generosity of the members serving as volunteers.
+It is only through this dedication of time and expertise that MNRS can meet its mission, "to generate knowledge, translate evidence into practice, and enhance careers."

-MNRS would like to thank the many volunteers who make our work possible.
+MNRS would like to thank the many volunteers who make MNRS what it is today.
 It is greatly appreciated!

 It is preferred that those applying for the Member-at-Large positions have previous financial experience (i.e. served on another Finance Committee or as Treasurer of another organization).
 The ESN Student Representative must be a member of the ESN Committee.

 The Program Planning Committee develops the conference theme for approval by the Board of Directors, as well as the goals and related topics for keynote speakers.
 The committee reviews evaluations from previous years to identify strengths and address areas needing improvement and revises the evaluation process.
 The group structures and organizes the annual conference schedule.
 The Program Planning Committee will develop additional subcommittees as needed to complete the work of the PPC.
 Committee members are selected to represent the geographical area of the conference; various research areas; and must demonstrate a commitment to quality educational programs.

 EMERGING SCHOLARS' NETWORK

 The MNRS Emerging Scholars Network (ESN) is a collaborative network of aspiring nursing scholars and leaders.
 ESN is an essential networking infrastructure that connects scholars at different levels of study and provides expanded opportunities for engagement and leadership within MNRS.
 The network represents members of MNRS who are students, post-doctoral fellows, or an early career professional within 3 years of graduation.
 ESN members serve on selected MNRS committees with the intent of better integrating these members into the organization.
 Check out the ESN webpage for more details!